AymoneKouame/google-cloud-data-storage/README.md

 Function to list data saved in the workspace bucket or in the persistent disk.
 The inputs are as follows:

 **INPUTS**
-  - 'in_bucket' (default = True): boolean; list data in the bucket or the persistent disk?
+  - *'in_bucket'* (default = True): boolean; list data in the bucket or the persistent disk?
 'True', will list data in the persistent disk.
-  - 'in_directory' (default = 'data/shared' for the bucket and current notebook directory for the persistent disk): which directory to use?
+  - *'in_directory'* (default = 'data/shared' for the bucket and current notebook directory for the persistent disk): which directory to use?
-  - 'pattern' (default = '*') which pattern to use for the files to be listed?
+  - *'pattern'* (default = '*') which pattern to use for the files to be listed?
-  - 'bucket': (default = bucket_id defined at initialization) The user can use a different bucket here.
+  - *'bucket'*: (default = bucket_id defined at initialization) The user can use a different bucket here.

 **OUTPUT**: List of files in the specified bucket or persistent disk location.